perspectivesonatheme/patterns/Core/Criticality.md

 - how much coal a worker can carry vs the size of the shovel
 	- two opposed functions: coal carrying capacity and worker exertion
 - failure rate: a plot of any creation's failure rate vs age will be u-shaped, with more failures early on from manufacturing or design flaws, and more failures later on from wear or increasing mismatch between design and environment.
 E.g. manufactured products, human beings, governments
-- the sweet spot of a car's speed when attempting to maximize fuel economy: economy of scale due to fixed cost of running gas engine/accessories vs increasing resistance from wind and friction
+- the sweet spot of a car's speed when attempting to maximize fuel economy: economy of scale due to fixed cost of running gas engine/accessories vs increasing resistance from drag and friction

 ### Activation energy
-When an external impulse is required to start a self-sustaining reaction.
+An external impulse supplied to start a self-sustaining reaction.

 Critical mass, tipping point, threshold, upfront costs, action potential (which is what happens when an activation energy is reached), jump-start, "getting over the hump"

-Catalyst: an externality that lowers the activation energy
+Catalyst: an external agent that lowers the activation energy
 Stimulus: a provision of the activation energy

 "Galvanize"